bindable-ui/bindable/README.md

 This is used when updating Bindable.

 Run `yarn update-version`.
-This will update the version in `package.json` and the title attribe in `dev-app/app.html` to the new version you specify.
+This will update the version in `package.json` and the title attribute in `dev-app/app.html` to the new version you specify.

 Once you merge your changes to master, [create a new release on Github](https://github.com/bindable-ui/bindable/releases).